Friday, September 15, 2023

 Both Lot and Milo lived in Spartanburg, then a small village of one thousand-some people, approximately a third of whom were enslaved.
 The village was home to the county courthouse and a regular market, so it served as a regional center for the county which was a rural area largely populated by small farmers.
 Milo had moved to Spartanburg from Pennsylvania long before the war broke out.
 By 1860, he had achieved considerable financial success.
 He employed at least four stage coach drivers and owned a private home on the north side of Spartanburg's Main Street.
 While Milo clearly participated in slavery, it is unclear how many people he enslaved.
 The 1860 census records him as having enslaved two enslaved women, but this must be incomplete as he also enslaved Lot during this period.
 Milo reported to the census that his personal estate was valued at $10,000, likely the value of his stable together with the people he enslaved.
 All in all, Milo maintained a very comfortable lifestyle for his family, although he was not a member of the South Carolina elite as he did not run a plantation.

 Lot's experience with slavery was different from most slaves in South Carolina.
 While many slaves were bound to a plantation or a small farm, Lot regularly traveled throughout northwestern South Carolina, helping his enslaver deliver the mail.
-Living in Spartanburg, he had an unusually broad social network as he was in regular contact with both white people and Black people enslaved by his neighbors.
+Living in a village, he had an unusually broad social network as he was in regular contact with both white people and the Black people enslaved by his neighbors.

 Lot likely had a family in the antebellum, although there is no direct evidence on this matter.
 The 1880 census records Lot as living with his wife, Adaline, and their three children.
 All of the children were born before Emancipation, so Adaline and Lot likely started living together before the war, although any relationship would have been informal as the law did not recognize "slave marriages."